masqquerade/jb_survey_visualizer_integration/README.md

 To solve this, I implemented two solutions:
 - __Debouncing (useDebounce Hook)__: I introduced a debounce mechanism on the user's category selection.
 An API request is now only sent after user has stopped making changes for 500 ms. This prevents the queue from being spammed with unnecessary and outdated requests.
 - __Request Cancellation__: To handle the edge case where a debounced request has already beem sent but is now outdated, I integrated a cancellation system.
 When a new request is triggered, a cleanup function in __useEffect__ hook calls __controller.abort()__ (controller is a AbortController) on the previous request.
 The queue is smart enough to detect the aborted signal and will discard the request.

+#### 3. The problem: Not enough questions in a category
+As mentioned in the test task description, least 50 questions should be used from the API.
+However, not all categories have enough questions.
+Therefore, sometimes status code 1 is being returned.
+My solution is:
+- __Finding the count of questions in a category__: If status code 1 is returned from the DB API, internal service of the application creates another request to get the maximum possible number of questions in the specific category.
+As a next step, initial request is being repeated with the new amount of questions, preventing getting status code 1.
+Unfortunately, this leads to greater delays.